digital-archives/HISTGA1011/activities/user_experience.md

 - Write a detailed evaluation report that summarizes your findings.
 Include the following:
   - An introduction to the chosen access portal.
   - A description of your user experience while navigating the portal.
-  - Analysis of the portal's strengths and weaknesses in terms of contextual metadata, information presentation, and other access considerations.
+  - Analysis of the portal's strengths and weaknesses in terms of contextual metadata, information presentation, and other considerations discussed both within this week's readings, and during the in-class lecture.
-  - Recommendations for improvements, if applicable.
+  - Recommendations for improvements.
   - A conclusion summarizing your overall assessment.
   - Submit your activity summary to Brightspace.